ofallonlabs/saeedmirshekari/_src/blog/2022-05-19-the-talent-gap-in-data-science-today-and-tomorrow.md

 ---
 layout: blog_base_adil.njk
-title: "Opportunities in Data Science Job Market: How to Stand Out in 2022?"
+title: "Opportunities in Data Science Job Market: How to Stand Out"
 description: Data Science is a field full of untapped possibilities and opportunities.
-However, the daily demand is increasing, and according to a report published by the US Bureau of Labor Statistics, the number of data science jobs will increase to almost 26% by 2026.
+However, the daily demand is increasing, and the number of data science jobs will increase to almost 26% by 2026.
-meta_title: NA
+meta_title: "Opportunities in Data Science Job Market: How to Stand Out"
-meta_description: NA
+meta_description: Data Science is a field full of untapped possibilities and opportunities.
+However, the daily demand is increasing, and the number of data science jobs will increase to almost 26% by 2026.
 author: Adil Ansari
 date: 2022-06-12T13:56:46.676Z
 tags: